Aphra Behn and Feminism

 To which Pedro replies,

 Behn’s emphasis on strong female characters presents a view, unique in Restoration Drama and Comedy, of marriage transactions from a female perspective.
-Behn uses her skills of rhetoric and satire, usually considered a male preserve, to challenge society’s preconceptions and conventions in a way which clearly anticipates feminist perspectives.
+Behn uses her skills of rhetoric and satire, usually considered at the time to be a male preserve, to challenge society’s preconceptions and conventions in a way which clearly anticipates feminist perspectives.

 As a poet, too, Behn condemned the conventions which prevented her sex from competing on an even playing-field with men: